Revisiting the two-body problem in Yukawa gravity and in a gravitational extension of the Buckingham potential: Buckingham gravity

 \section{Buckingham gravity}

-This section is devoted to find a Keplerian-type parametrization of the two-body problem in what we call Buckingham gravity.
-The name derives from the fact that we couple the Buckingham potential \citep{Buckingham=000020(1933)}, $v_{Buck}=A\exp\left(-Br\right)-C/r^{6}$, to the Newtonian potential of gravity.
-Our starting point is once again the energy equation (\ref{eq:II.2}), with
+This section is devoted to finding a Keplerian-type parametrization of the two-body problem in what we call Buckingham gravity.
+The name derives from the fact that we couple the Buckingham potential \citep{Buckingham(1933)}, $v_{Buck}=A\exp\left(-Br\right)-C/r^{6}$, to the Newtonian potential of gravity.
+Our starting point is once again the energy Eq. (\ref{eq:II.2}), with

 that is,